tueimage/8qa01/code/colab_template/README.md

  - The masks folder should contain the mask images.

 After this, you can open the uploaded notebook in google colab.
 It is not necessary to upload the entire dataset to google drive (could take a long time).
 Upload only the images you need.
+The other group members that receive the shared folder have to make a shortcut to it in their own drive, otherwise you cannot find the the right folders when running the colab notebook.

  Take note that is not possible to work on the same file simultaneously like google docs.
 You can solve this by making a copy of the code folder for yourself, or per duo when pair programming (for instance code_FirstName).